 Note: *Foodnerd’s 1st ever raw and sprouted mega food cereal, SeeReal, contains only REAL ingredients, such as fruits and vegetables, and never any artificial dyes.
 SeeReal also contains superfood powders that have known health benefits and give the food a natural coloring.
 These superfood powders include turmeric, cacao, and spirulina.

-Over the past 100 years, food dyes have been found to be more risky to our health than any other category of food additives.
+Over the past 100 years, food dyes have been riskier to our health than any other category of food additives.
 Despite being commonly used in processed foods, the majority of artificial food colorings have been found to raise significant health concerns:

-1. Increases inflammation and disrupts functioning of the immune system.
+1. Increases inflammation and disrupts the functioning of the immune system.

-- Consumption of foods containing artificial dyes can cause an inflammatory response in the body, which leads to the activation of the immune system (increases the amount of white blood cells entering the bloodstream).
+- Consumption of foods containing artificial dyes can cause an inflammatory response in the body, which leads to the activation of the immune system (increases the number of white blood cells entering the bloodstream).

-- Artificial dyes contain small molecules, which are able to attach to proteins in our body.
+- Artificial dyes contain small molecules which can attach to proteins in our bodies.
 This can cause disruptions in the immune system since the immune system finds it difficult to defend the body against them.

 2. Contain cancer-causing, toxic contaminants.

 - Some of the most commonly used food dyes (Red 40, Yellow 5, and Yellow 6) are contaminated with known carcinogens or cancer-causing substances, such as 4-aminobiphenyl, 4-aminoazobenzene, and benzidine.
 According to the FDA, these contaminants are present in food dyes at “safe” levels.

-- Red 3 was found to be an animal carcinogen way back in 1990, but for some reason is still allowed in our food.
+- Red 3 was found to be an animal carcinogen in 1990, but for some reason is still allowed in our food.